yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 ### Video Playback

-There are various reasons why your operating sysem may not include non-royalty-free, patented video codecs.
-If you find that your copy of Firefox doesn't play video, you can reolve that issue by installing the codecs:
+There are various reasons why your operating system may not include non-royalty-free, patented video codecs.
+If you find that your copy of Firefox doesn't play video, you can resolve that issue by installing the codecs:

 * [Windows](https://support.mozilla.org/kb/fix-video-audio-problems-firefox-windows)
 * [Ubuntu](https://help.ubuntu.com/community/RestrictedFormats)